 So, which shall be considered first – the useful accessories or the toys?
-You guessed it – this month we will consider some of the more expensive toys.
-Next month, we will be slightly more down-to-earth and consider some useful accessories.
+You guessed it – first we will consider some of the more expensive toys.
+The second part of this article will be slightly more down-to-earth and consider some useful accessories.

 Boats, as you may have noticed, tend to stay more or less at one level, namely at sea level.
 Therefore, we obviously need some toys that overcome this limitation – such as helicopters and submarines.

 Of the 771 Superyachts currently for sale, some 41 have a helipad.
 It must be admitted that you need a certain size of yacht, and wallet, to have a helipad.
 However, there is no doubting their convenience compared to a mere dinghy or tender.
 They are great if you want to explore an uncharted area or to pick up and welcome guests with a certain style.

 Of course, you need to consider a number of technical issues, such as the size and weight of the helicopters that will be supported, including possible refuelling issues.
 This whole area is – quite rightly – heavily regulated and subject to a number of survey, design, certiﬁcation and important safety issues.

 In particular, a so-called ‘touch and go’ helipad is one that is explicitly excluded from some of the certiﬁcation and other issues, but cannot be used for anything that could be regarded as commercial use.

 One essential question regarding helicopters is how many helipads do you need – one or two?
 Personally, I think that more than two helipads is just showing off and is somewhat vulgar!

 Helicopters can range from simple, relatively low-cost choppers such as the Robinson R22 to more complex, powerful ones with greater carrying capacity.